cjbarrows/morbles/README.md

 ## Todo

+[ ] should "go on to the next level" go on to the next *uncompleted* level?
-[ ] BUG: don't show the "level complete" dialog until the last ball is finished animating [ ] BUG: you shouldn't be able to "uncomplete" a level [ ] BUG: the PUT player for completing a level is not updating in time for the GET (which still shows the level incomplete) [ ] TECH DEBT: is my "cached login status" a problem if you get logged out via timeout?
+[ ] BUG: you shouldn't be able to "uncomplete" a level [ ] BUG: the PUT player for completing a level is not updating in time for the GET (which still shows the level incomplete) [ ] TECH DEBT: is my "cached login status" a problem if you get logged out via timeout?